 A $500 (+HST) non-refundable deposit will be required upon acceptance of your application.

-When you pay your deposit you will receive a 3-month pass to Oceanside Yoga Centre, for the duration of the program, so you can enjoy your practice prior to starting the program.
+When you pay your deposit you will receive an unlimited membership pass to Oceanside Yoga Centre, for the duration of the program, so you can enjoy your practice prior to starting the program.
 Get as much as two months free yoga classes by signing up now!

 The remaining balance may be paid: